-- 22. When validating the safety of an ADS, it is recommended that each scenario selected to test the ADS precisely reflects the particular conditions (e.g., road configurations, direction of traffic in a given lane, etc.) that constitute the ODD in which the ADS is designed to operate.
+- 22. When validating the safety of an ADS, it is recommended that each scenario selected to test the ADS reflects the particular conditions (e.g., road configurations, direction of traffic in a given lane, etc.) that constitute the ODD in which the ADS is designed to operate.
 Scenarios should be relevant to the ADS feature being validated.
 For example, an ADS feature intended only for highway use would not be subject to a scenario involving turns at intersections. - 23.
-Because an ADS will need to be responsive to actions by other road users, which may make a crash unavoidable, it is recommended that scenarios not be limited to those that are deemed preventable by the ADS.
+Because an ADS will need to be responsive to actions by other road users, which may make a crash unavoidable, it is recommended that scenarios are not limited to those that are deemed preventable by the ADS.
 Unsafe behaviours of other road users (e.g. vehicle travelling in the wrong direction, sudden unsignalled lane changes, and exceeding the speed limit) -if reasonably foreseeable within the appropriate ODD-should be included as part of validation testing. - 24.
-Consideration should be given to the many approaches that can be used to identify scenarios for safety validation purposes, including: - (a) Analysing human driver behaviour, including evaluating naturalistic driving data: - (b) Analysing collision data, such as law enforcement and insurance companies' crash databases; - (c) Analysing traffic patterns in specific ODD (e.g., by recording and analysing a road user behaviour at intersections); - (d) Analysing data collected from ADS' sensors (e.g., accelerometer, camera, radar, and global positioning systems); - (e) Using specially configured measurement vehicle, onsite monitoring equipment, drone measurements, etc. for collecting various traffic data (including other road users); - (f) Knowledge/experience acquired during ADS development; - (g) Synthetically generated scenarios from key parameter variations; and - (h) Engineered scenarios based on functional safety requirements and safety of intended functionality.
+Consideration should be given to the many approaches that can be used to identify scenarios for safety validation purposes, including: - (a) Analysing human driver behaviour, including evaluating naturalistic driving data; - (b) Analysing collision data, such as law enforcement and insurance companies' crash databases; - (c) Analysing traffic patterns in specific ODD (e.g., by recording and analysing a road user behaviour at intersections); - (d) Analysing data collected from ADS' sensors (e.g., accelerometer, camera, radar, and global positioning systems); - (e) Using a specially configured measurement vehicle, onsite monitoring equipment, drone measurements, etc. for collecting various traffic data (including other road users); - (f) Knowledge/experience acquired during ADS development; - (g) Synthetically generated scenarios from key parameter variations; - (h) Engineered scenarios based on functional safety requirements and safety of intended functionality; - (i) composing complex scenario from existing catalogues of basic scenarios; and - (j) Random variations of all scenario parameters, both for the ADS an ORUs.